Explosion in gas pipeline in Lithuania, no injuries reported – KION546

 Explosion in gas pipeline in Lithuania, no injuries reported

-VILNIUS, Lithuania (AP) — Officials say an explosion has occurred in a gas pipeline in central Lithuania.
-Baltic media reported that Friday’s blast caused no injuries but sent flames up to 50 meters (164 feet) high, forcing the protective evacuation of a nearby village.
-The operator of Lithuania’s natural gas transmission system, AB Amber Grid, said there are two parallel pipelines, and “initial data indicate that the explosion occurred in one of them.
-The other pipeline was not damaged.”
-Gas supply through the damaged pipeline was immediately interrupted.
-Lithuanian broadcaster LRT said a village of around 250 people was being evacuated.
+VILNIUS, Lithuania (AP) — Officials say an explosion has occurred in a pipeline in central Lithuania carrying natural gas to the north of the country and neighboring Latvia but no supply disruptions or injuries were reported.
+Baltic media reported that Friday’s blast sent flames up to 50 meters (164 feet) into the sky and forced the protective evacuation of a nearby village.
+The operator of Lithuania’s natural gas transmission system, AB Amber Grid, said the explosion took place away from residential buildings and “according to initial data” no people were injured.
+Raimonds Cudars, the energy minister in neighboring Latvia, said the explosion in Lithuania so far has not caused problems with natural gas supplies in Latvia.